Argentine actor in anti-sex abuse video accused of rape

 BUENOS AIRES, Argentina (AP) — An Argentine television actor who participated in a video asking women to denounce sexual assaults is himself being accused of rape.

-Actress Thelma Fardin accused Juan Darthes on Tuesday night of raping her in 2009 when she was 16.
+Actress Thelma Fardin accused Juan Darthes on Tuesday night of raping her in 2009 when she was 16 and he was 45.
 She spoke during a news conference act in Buenos Aires, where she was joined by dozens of other prominent actresses.

+"Today we say enough.
+Listen to us, it's time that the impunity for abusers ends," actress and singer Lali Esposito said in a statement read by her and other artists.

+Fardin said she had recently filed a criminal complaint in Nicaragua, where she says she was raped by Darthes in a hotel during a promotional tour for "Ugly Duckling," a children's television series.

 The case has brought back memories of the #MeToo movement that began in the United States in 2017 after sexual assault allegations surfaced against producer Harvey Weinstein.